Chihaya-Yuka/OpenCopilot/README.md

 - **Real-Time Responses**: Get instant responses to your queries, making your workflow smoother and faster.
 - **Privacy-Focused**: Your data is not stored or shared, ensuring your privacy is maintained.

+## Run OpenCopilot on your computer

+1. Open the folder local.
+2. Run train.py
+3. Run chat.py

 ## Embed OpenCopilot in your website

 1. Check whether the service is enabled